vlang/edu-platform/README.md

 ## Development

-While writing new documentation, it is often nice to be able to focus on just writing, and not restarting the webserver every time you want to see how will your edits look like in your browser.
+While writing new documentation, it is often nice to be able to focus on writing, rather than restarting the webserver every time you want to see how your edits look in your browser.

-To achieve that, start your server like this:
+To achieve this, start the server like so:
 ```
 v -d vweb_livereload watch --add 'lessons/*' run .
 ```